mjande/hikerbook/README.md

 ![liking a post](app/assets/images/like_post.gif)

-To like a post, click the heart the post description.
+To like a post, click the heart underneath the post description.
 Previously liked posts are indicated by a filled-in heart icon.
 Unliked posts are indicated by a hollow heart icon

 ![sending a friend request](app/assets/images/send_friend_request.gif)